bbatsov/legacy-octopress-blog/source/_posts/2012-03-26-wikemacs-the-other-emacs-wiki.markdown

 - Emacs
 ---

-There was a lot of heated arguing online after my post about the problems of the EmacsWiki (The reddit thread had so many personal insults against me that I decided I don't want to be a part of reddit anymore.
-Apparently I was "batshit" and was causing problems in the quiet rural Emacs community with my crazy ideas.).

 I'd like to apologize to everyone insulted by my previous posts.
 Contrary to popular belief I acknowledge EmacsWiki's contribution to the Emacs community.
 Obviously many people are too